rpsss/pulmoScan/README.txt

 Next, you have to train the model.
 You just have to execute all the notebook named image_classiffication

-To start the application you have to open two terminals.
+To start the application you have to open a terminal and write this :

-In the first one you have to write this : cd app/backend/ uvicorn api:app --reload

-In the second terminal, you have to write this : cd app/frontend/ streamlit run Home_page.py
+cd app/
+docker build -t pulmoapp .
+docker run -p 8000:8000 -p 8501:8501 pulmoapp